mduchoslav/Brassicaceae_orthology/README.md

 ## Scripts and detailed description of methods

+I use for documentation RMarkdown combining snippets of R code and Bash code.
+These Rmd files are then knitted to GitHub markdown files for better viewing.

 0. SW installation (and description of versions used)
 	- [GitHub md file](0_Installation_of_SW.md) | [original RMarkdown file](0_Installation_of_SW.Rmd)
 1. Data preparation and [OrthoFinder](https://github.com/davidemms/OrthoFinder) run